-GBA opposes the proposed changes to the Ontario Land Tribunal procedures which are aimed at discouraging municipalities from opposing developers at the OLT by potentially adding significantly to the costs of doing so and imposing challenging time constraints.
+GBA opposes the proposed changes to the Ontario Land Tribunal (OLT) procedures that would assign costs to an unsuccessful party, as it will discourage municipalities from opposing development applications at the Ontario Land Tribunal.
 Our member associations and their members reside in the five coastal municipalities along the north and east coasts of Georgian Bay.
-These municipalities are low density in nature and are committed to upholding planning regulations that promote the protection of the Georgian Bay environment.
-These municipalities are small and have limited staff and resources.
-We are concerned that these changes may harm their ability to properly uphold planning regulations and maintain their local planning principles, which could lead to environmental impacts and impair the natural land and waterscapes, including the Biosphere Reserve.
+Small rural municipalities like this have limited staff and resources and adding to potential OLT hearings costs could impact municipal budgets significantly and ultimately its taxpayers.
+We are concerned that these changes may harm a municipality's ability to properly uphold planning regulations and maintain their local planning principles, which could lead to environmental impacts and impair the natural land and waterscapes in Georgian Bay, including the Biosphere Reserve.